Foundation Models for Structural Health Monitoring: Results

 \section{Results}

-In this section, we first introduce our comparison baselines and then detail the results of our foundation models on the three use cases.
+In this section, we first introduce the datasets used for training, validation and testing, summarized in Table~\ref{tab:datasets}.
+Notice that, identically to state-of-the-art works, data splitting is tailored for each task, considering the fundamental differences between anomaly detection (UC1) and TLE (UC2 and UC3).
+Then, we introduce the comparison baselines and detail the results of our foundation models on the three use cases.
 We also quantify the impact of self-supervised pre-training on the performance of our models.
 Lastly, we analyze the trade-off between model size and performance and compare regular and KD-enhanced fine-tuning.
-In all experiments except the last one, we consider our largest masked autoencoder version, i.e., $(e_{dim}, d_{dim})=$(768, 512).
+In all experiments except the last one, we consider our largest masked autoencoder version, i.e., $(e_{dim}, d_{dim})=(768, 512)$.